 - Eligible for an additional $200 prize

-- Run an 8-10-week financial literacy program at an afterschool site(s) for students in grades 2-5.
+- Run an 8 to 10-week financial literacy program at one (or more) afterschool site(s) for students in grades 2-5

-- Participate in a 2-hour training in January.
+- Participate in a two-hour virtual training in January

-- Give permission to be featured on Vermont Afterschool’s & Vermont State Treasurer’s Office website, newsletters, press releases and social media.
+- Give permission to be featured on the Vermont Afterschool & Vermont State Treasurer’s Office website, newsletters, press releases and social media

-- Collect photos of youth engaged in the program and share with Vermont Afterschool & the Vermont State Treasurer’s Office.
-Ensure that youth in any photos have a completed relevant photo release form.
+- Collect photos of youth engaged in the program and share with Vermont Afterschool & the Vermont State Treasurer’s Office, ensuring that youth in any photos have a completed relevant photo release form

 - Participate in program evaluation and outcomes reporting